-In the course of the years Indelt has developed a simple ingest software that integrates one robotics Broadcart T3, several vtr of various formats and standards, variou Tc-Matic video tape cleaners (with a maximum of eigth including vtr and cleaners) and the Metus Ingest encoding software in a single powerful system able to clean and digitalize virtually all the existing cassette formats with a minimum human effort limited to replacing recorderd cassettes with new one and checking and archiving the recorded video files.
+In the course of the years Indelt has developed a simple ingest software that integrates one robotics Broadcart T3, several vtr of various formats and standards, several Tc-Matic video tape cleaners and the Metus Ingest encoding software in a single powerful system able to clean and digitalize virtually all the existing cassette formats with a minimum human effort limited to replacing recorderd cassettes with new one and checking and archiving the recorded video files.

 The software can manage up to eight decks, vtr and Tc-Matic cleaners in any possible combinations and one Broadcart T3 robotics.
 The decks may be configured for being served by the robotics or not.
 If yes the robotics will load and unload them automatically while if not they are loaded and unloaded manually.